QuackQuery/QuackQuery/README.md

     asyncio.run(main())
 ```

-To run the agent, install dependencies and export your `OPENAI_API_KEY`.
+To run the agent, install dependencies and export your `GEMINI_API_KEY`.

 ```shell
 pip install quackquery